Shalbourne: Parish church

 The Anglican Church of St Michael and All Angels is Grade II* listed.
 Built in flint and stone with tiled roofs, it dates from the 12th or 13th century and was partly rebuilt and extended by G.F.
 Bodley in 1873.

 The nave is either 12th century or a 13th-century rebuilding; reconstruction of the south aisle in the 19th century reused two 12th-century doorways.
 The chancel was rebuilt around 1300, and the tower added in the 15th century.

 Three of the six bells in the tower are from the 17th century.
 The east chancel window has 1871 stained glass by Kempe.
 A window by Henry Haig was added in 1995, from designs of Karl Parsons, who lived at Shalbourne from 1930 until the onset of ill health in 1933.

 The benefice was united with that of Ham with Buttermere in 1956.
 Today the parish is part of the Savernake Team, a group of eleven village parishes.

 Other buildings

 Also Grade II* listed are West Court farmhouse (15th and 17th centuries) and Shalbourne Manor farmhouse (16th century).

 Geography

-The Shalbourne Stream flows northeast from its spring-fed source near Shalbourne village, to join the River Dun above Hungerford.
+The stream known as the Shalbourne flows northeast from its spring-fed source near Shalbourne village, to join the River Dun above Hungerford.

 Local government

 The civil parish elects a parish council.
-It is in the area of Wiltshire Council unitary authority, which is responsible for all significant local government functions.
+It is in the area of Wiltshire Council, a unitary authority, which is responsible for all significant local government functions.

 Amenities

-Shalbourne has a primary school and a village hall which was built in 1843 as a schoolroom.
+Shalbourne has a primary school, and a village hall which was built in 1843 as a schoolroom.
+It has a cricket pitch and pavilion with a bar.
+At the centre of the village, near the village green, are the pub (The Plough) and a small post office and shop which sells a variety of products and refreshments.
+The shop stocks organic vegetables from Shalbourne's community project, a small allotment that sells vegetable boxes to the village and surroundings.